Who is proposing to build the Guernsey Power Station?

 Fuel: Natural Gas

-Guernsey Power Station will be a state-of-the-art electric generating facility using the latest combined-cycle technology.
+GPS will be a state-of-the-art electric generating facility using the latest combined-cycle technology.
 Combined-cycle natural gas plants result in the most efficient use of energy.
-Using advanced technology, excess heat generated by the gas turbines power its steam turbines, thus producing more electricity with less fuel.
-The plant will be built to the highest possible standards using the latest emissions-control and noise-reducing technologies, while ensuring public safety and protecting the environment.
+Using advanced technology, excess heat generated by the gas turbines power the steam turbines, thus producing more electricity with less fuel.
+The plant will be built to the highest possible standards using the latest emissions-control and water conservation strategies, protecting the environment.

 When is construction expected to begin?